 Churchwardens are responsible for guiding and supporting the ministry of the parish(es) in vacancy.
 The Curate works with the Churchwardens, under their authority and the PCC, and in compliance with the PCC's agreed policies and mission strategy.

 Priestly oversight of the parish devolves to the Area Dean.
-Both s/he and the CDO officer are available to support and guide the Curate and the parish during the period of vacancy.
+Both they and the MDO officer are available to support and guide the Curate and the parish during the period of vacancy.

 In general, the following principles apply:-